bettyeverett/typo-rebuild/meeting1.md

 # Re-imagine typo website

 1. Setup basic GIT structure with npm and gulp - DONE
-2. Team members to clone repository
+2. Team members to clone repository -DONE
 3. Moodboard includes typography
 4. Wireframe / Moodboard the pages - build design from that
 5. Responsiveness a consideration